Unity-Technologies/com.unity.multiplayer.rfcs/text/0026-serialization.md

 - The proposed design uses fixed-size receive queues, which will use memory even when empty (though the size of the ReceiveQueueItem is relatively small, so the memory use should be reasonable)
 - The proposed design expects the user to accurately create a `GetSizeUpperBound()` method for each message type
 - The proposed design encourages (though it does not require) messages to be unmanaged types
-- The proposed design does move us a step away from jobifying message serialization (but also may in fact eliminate the need or value of jobifying message serialization)

 However...